Radioactive (Yelawolf album): Critical reception

-Radioactive has received generally positive reviews from music critics.
 Before release, the album was noted by the influential hip-hop magazine The Source as being a near classic, with a 4.5/5 rating.
-At Metacritic the album received an average score of 62 out of 100, based on 16 reviews.
-Acclaimed Hip-hop magazine XXL gave the album a 4/5 (XL) rating, saying "more than not, the album is a standout effort that introduces the full-range of his talents as an MC with crafty songwriting abilities and deft ear for a sonic palette".
+Acclaimed hip-hop magazine XXL gave the album a 4/5 (XL) rating, saying "more than not, the album is a standout effort that introduces the full-range of his talents as an MC with crafty songwriting abilities and deft ear for a sonic palette".
 Prefix Magazine stated that it was "hard to view Radioactive in any context that doesn’t label it as a total artistic failure" and that Yelawolf was "rolling over to commercial demands".
 PopMatters echoed this sentiment, calling the album a "misguided grasp at populism" and criticising Yelawolf's willingness to "play second fiddle" to A&R demands.
-Complex Magazine rated Radioactive as #18 in the 25 Best Albums of 2011.
-Noted hip hop magazine XXL, Radioactive was ranked at number 10 of the best albums of 2011.
+Complex Magazine rated Radioactive at number 18 in the 25 Best Albums of 2011.
+XXL ranked Radioactive at number 10 for the best albums of 2011.